 Duracell Quantum batteries are a little expensive: Based on the price of a pack of 28, a single AA Quantum battery will set you back about 71 cents.
 But we think that their long shelf life and test-proven staying power when used in low-drain devices are worth the cost.
 That said, if you’re looking for something more affordable, a 48-pack of AmazonBasics AA Performance Alkaline Batteries costs only about $14.
 With a score of 62 out of 100 from Consumer Reports, the AmazonBasics batteries provide less power than the Duracell Quantum batteries do, but their price is right and they also have a 10-year shelf life. —Mark Smirniotis

 A high-capacity USB battery pack can keep your gadgets powered for several days at a time.
-After a total of 310 hours of research and testing so far, we recommend the $30 Anker 2nd Gen Astro E4 13,000-mAh External Battery (the Astro E4 for short) as the best high-capacity USB-charging battery pack.
-The sleekly designed Astro E4 offers full-speed, high-current charging from both of its two USB ports—each of which optimizes charging speed for whatever device you plug into it—and can nearly fully charge a depleted first-generation iPad Air.
-It offers a greater charge capacity at a lower price than the competition, charges devices faster (and charges faster itself) than other batteries we tested, and has a small enough design to fit easily in a backpack or purse. —MZ
+After a total of 310 hours of research and testing so far, we recommend the RAVPower Ace Series 22000 mAh Power Bank as the best high-capacity USB-charging battery pack.
+The sleekly designed RAVPower offers full-speed, high-current charging from both of its two USB ports—each of which optimizes charging speed for whatever device you plug into it.
+The battery has enough power to charge a smartphone every night for a week, and when it’s dead, it recharges faster than any other pack we tried and is still small enough to fit easily in a backpack or purse. —MZ

 The key tools to have on hand for an emergency—everything from an atlas to good duct tape—are also key tools to have on hand for life in general.
 A common theme that we noticed in this category is that while a great tool can be a genuine joy to use and serve you well for years (if not decades), cheap imitators will waste both your money and your time.
 Go for the good stuff. —KT